Charge sensitivity of a cavity-embedded Cooper pair transistor limited by single-photon shot noise: c CPT-transmission line dynamics

-Having validated the bare cavity-probe transmission line dynamics using the field operator scattering approach, we can now extend our analysis to the cCPT system shown in Fig. \ref{ccpt_scheme}.
-In this section we present a first-principles derivation of the cCPT dynamics, with the objective to understand some of the fundamental features of our device.
+Having validated the bare cavity-probe transmission line dynamics using the operator scattering approach, we can now extend the same approach to the cCPT system shown in Fig. \ref{ccpt_scheme}.
+In this section we present a first-principles derivation of the cCPT dynamics.
 To better account for actual devices, we allow for asymmetry in the Josephson junctions (JJs), given by distinct junction capacitances $C_{J1}$ and $C_{J2}$, and critical currents $I_{C1}$ and $I_{C2}$.

-We begin by following the same procedure as in the previous section; in particular, we write down the boundary conditions, which are now modified to accommodate the current through the CPT at $x=0$ (Fig. \ref{ccpt_scheme}).
+We begin by following the same procedure as in the previous section; in particular, we write down the cCPT-transmission line boundary conditions, which now accommodate the current through the CPT at $x=0$ (Fig. \ref{ccpt_scheme}).
 This leads to two additional phase degrees of freedom, one for each of the two JJs making up the CPT.
 The CPT-cavity coupling accomplished through the flux biased SQUID loop reduces the number of independent phase coordinates from three down to two.
 We then proceed to write down the CPT Hamiltonian, and further use adiabatic elimination of the CPT dynamics to expand the resulting cavity effective potential about a stable minimum.
-The resulting anharmonic contributions from the CPT are highly tunable and very strong; their effects can be observed even close to the single photon limit.
+The details of the operator scattering-based derivation of these results are given in Appendix \ref{ccpt_appendix}.